-Level Energy Efficiency and Conservation Activities Reported Gold The city partnered with Strategic Energy Innovations and six other small cities to implement the Small Communities Climate Action Plan, a Pacific Gas & Electric Company (PG&E) Innovator Pilot Program.
-The city audited major agency buildings and facilities to work toward quantifying energy use and identifying opportunities for energy savings.
+- 2. The city partnered with Strategic Energy Innovations and six other small cities to implement the Small Communities Climate Action Plan, a PG&E Innovator pilot program.
+The city audited major agency buildings and facilities to work toward quantifying energy use and identifying opportunities for energy savings. - 3.
 The city has retrofitted approximately 2,200 high-pressure sodium streetlights to LED and induction fixtures.
 A portion of these retrofits use Energy Efficiency Conservation Development Block Grant (EECBG) funding.
-2015

-Level Energy Efficiency & Conservation Activities Reported Platinum 1.
-The City of Benicia made use of PortfolioManager and UtilityTrac energy management software to monitor real-time energy use in agency buildings and to identify energy usage patterns and abnormalities.
-Reports on the evaluation of energy conservation measures in city facilities are available as supporting materials.
-2015
+- 4. The City of Benicia made use of PortfolioManager and UtilityTrac energy management software to monitor real -time energy use in agency buildings and to identify energy usage patterns and abnormalities.
+Reports on the evaluation of energy conservation measures in city facilities are available as supporting materials. - 5.
+The city contracted with an energy services company that installed interior and exterior energy efficiency upgrades at eight city facilities. - 6.
+The city participated in the AirCare Plus Program and an audit of agency building HVAC equipment to ensure they are operating as efficiently as possible.
+Implemented retrofits where feasible. - 7.
+The city adopted a Property Assessed Clean Energy (PACE) Resolution 09-126 and is currently assessing the potential for the creation of a financing district and implementation of a program. - 8.
+The city posted "Turn Off When Not in Use" stickers at three city facilities (100 stickers); stickers were provided by PG&E.

-Level Energy Efficiency & Conservation Activities Reported Platinum 2.
-The city contracted with an energy services company that installed interior and exterior energy efficiency upgrades at eight city facilities.
-2015 3.
-The city participated in the AirCare Plus Program and an audit of agency building heating, ventilation and air conditioning (HVAC) equipment to ensure they are operating as efficiently as possible.
-Implemented retrofits where feasible.
-The city adopted a Property Assessed Clean Energy (PACE) Resolution 09-126 and is currently assessing the potential for the creation of a financing district and implementation of a program.
-The city posted "Turn Off When Not in Use" stickers at three city facilities (100 stickers); stickers where provided by PG&E.
+Water & Wastewater Systems Activities

-Water & Wastewater Systems Activity
+1. The city distributed low-flow showerheads and low-flow hose nozzles at various community events, including Earth Day celebrations in 2009-2011.

-Level Water & Wastewater Systems Activity Reported Silver 1.
-The city distributed low-flow showerheads and low-flow hose nozzles at various community events, including Earth Day celebrations in 2009-2011.
-2015 Level Water & Wastewater Systems Activities Reported Gold 1.
-The City of Benicia implemented methane capture for energy production at the wastewater treatment plant.
-The energy produced powers the odor scrubber at the facility.
-2015 2.
-The city installed an Evapotranspiration System at eight city locations, five of which are online and functioning.
+- 2. The City of Benicia implemented methane capture for energy production at the wastewater treatment plant.
+The energy produced powers the odor scrubber at the facility. - 3.
+The city installed an evapotranspiration system at eight city locations, five of which are online and functioning.
 As of 2015, the system measures wind, ground moisture and air temperature and then determines if irrigation water should be dispersed.

-Level Water and Wastewater Systems Activities Reported Platinum The City of Benicia updated the Emergency Water Conservation Plan to manage water use during times of shortage.
-2015 The city installed solar systems at three pump stations and at the water treatment plant to offset energy use.
-3. The city began implementing the Benicia Residential Plumbing Fixture Upgrade Program to encourage installation of water conservation measures in homes including: toilets, clothes washers, laundry to landscape graywater systems, and thermostatic shut off, low-flow shower heads.
-View application, guidelines and additional program information at SustainableBenicia.org by clicking on "Residents" or visit BeniciaSavesWater.org.
-The climate action plan coordinator is working with the city's public works department to ensure that all messaging and branding is consistent and that residents understand all available resources to help them conserve water.
-4. The city provides on-going funding for a portion of the county administered water rebate and lawn buy-back program, the city covers 25% of all rebates and marketing costs.
-City staff is currently seeking to increase funding for the county administered lawn buy-back program for residents who convert sod or grass to drought-tolerant landscaping.
-Supporting information on this program is available here: http://www.solanosaveswater.org/rebates/ .
+- 4. The City of Benicia updated the Emergency Water Conservation Plan to manage water use during times of shortage. - 5.
+The city installed solar systems at three pump stations and at the water treatment plant to offset energy use. - 6.
+The city began implementing the Benicia Residential Plumbing Fixture Upgrade program to encourage installation of water conservation measures in homes including: toilets, clothes washers, laundry to landscape graywater systems, and thermostatic shut off, low-flow shower heads.
+The climate action plan coordinator is working with the city's Public Works to ensure that all messaging and branding is consistent and that residents understand all available resources to help them conserve water. - 7.
+The city provides on-going funding for a portion of the county administered water rebate and lawn buy-back program, the city covers 25% of all rebates and marketing costs.
+City staff is currently seeking to increase funding for the county administered lawn buy-back program for residents who convert sod or grass to droughttolerant landscaping.